 Debuting her own works at Lakeshore Arts' "Gathering: The Art of Black Culture and Heritage" exhibition in February 2023, Acheampong further showcased her talent in a group exhibition alongside her fellow graduates at the Visual and Digital Arts (VADA) graduation show, "Nuance," hosted at Humber Galleries in April 2023.

-Since her recent graduation, Acheampong has continued her artistic journey as part of the Nuit Blanche Fellowship with Humber Galleries, working under the mentorship of multidisciplinary artist Elham Fatapour.
-Together with a dynamic creative team of fellows, they have passionately crafted an immersive installation titled ‘UNIPLEX’ for Nuit Blanche 2023, revolving around the theme "Breaking Ground."
-This thought-provoking installation, initially unveiled to the public on September 23rd, found a home for an extended exhibition from October 16th to December 1st 2024 in the L Gallery at Humber Lakeshore campus.
-Following this exhibition, Acheampong’s work was featured in an exhibition titled ‘Facing Future’ which was also on view at Humber L Gallery until March 28th 2024.
+Since her recent graduation, Acheampong has continued her artistic journey as part of the Nuit Blanche Fellowship with Humber Galleries. working Together with a dynamic creative team of fellows, they passionately crafted an immersive installation titled ‘UNIPLEX’ for Nuit Blanche 2023, revolving around the theme "Breaking Ground."
+This thought-provoking installation, initially unveiled to the public on September 23rd, found a home for an extended exhibition at Humber galleries.
+Following this exhibition, Acheampong’s work was featured in an exhibition titled ‘Facing Future’ which was also on view at Humber Galleies March 2024.

-Acheampong is currently working on a new body of work comprised of paintings, sculpture and cyanotypes, furthering her exploration of portraiture, womanhood and pre-colonial african history.
+comprised of paintings, sculpture, CYANOTYPES AND A VIDEO INTSALLATION. furthering her exploration of portraiture, womanhood and pre-colonial african history.

 Artist Statement